On pseudoeffective cones of projective bundles and volume function: Preliminaries

 \section{Preliminaries}

-In this section we recall basic definition of pseudo-effective cones and its various properties.
-We also recall the characterization of semistable bundles with vanishing discriminant over higher dimensional projective varieties which we will use to prove one of our main results.
+In this section we recall the definition of pseudo-effective cones and its main properties.
+We also recall the characterization of semistable bundles with vanishing discriminant over higher dimensional projective varieties which we will use to prove one of our main observations.